andrew henderson menu

 Considering its history, it’s no surprise that it is also home to the ‘Crypto Valley’ – a crypto hub in the low-tax canton, Zug.

-The Ethereum Foundation is also headquartered in Zug.
+The Ethereum Foundation is headquartered in Zug.
 Many other Swiss cities like Lugano are also following suit to become crypto-friendly.

-Still, if you are looking for terms like ‘zero taxes’ or ‘tax-free’, you may want to skip Switzerland.
-Taxes in Switzerland are not discouraging crypto enthusiasts from going to the country, but their crypto assets are still taxed.
+Taxes in Switzerland are not discouraging crypto enthusiasts from going to the country, although their crypto assets are still taxed.

 Switzerland classifies cryptocurrency as a private wealth asset – meaning that private investors are exempted from paying capital gains taxes on crypto.